 Guide for implementing oRPC contract-first API patterns in Dify frontend.
-Triggers when creating new API contracts, adding service endpoints, integrating TanStack Query with typed contracts, or migrating legacy service calls to oRPC.
-Use for all API layer work in web/contract and web/service directories.
+Trigger when creating or updating contracts in web/contract, wiring router composition, integrating TanStack Query with typed contracts, migrating legacy service calls to oRPC, or deciding whether to call queryOptions directly vs extracting a helper or use-* hook in web/service.

 Does it follow best practices?